 Because of the explosion of the digital world in recent years, it is necessary for modern brands to become more responsive, more interactive, and more social.
 Today the consumer has the power, as never before, to shape public brands through the multitude of media and interfaces available.
 Facebook, Twitter, YouTube, Instagram are just a few ways the public has direct access to communicate with a brand and shape the public’s perception of that brand.
 The consumer expects the brand to be as responsive as any medium through which it is accessed while maintaining consistency in how it appears.

-With a modern brand identity system, consistency should not only created through repetition, but also through recognition of pattern.
+With a modern brand identity system, consistency should not only be created through repetition but also through recognition of pattern.
 Creating a cohesive and flexible brand identity requires the creation of a logical pattern.
 Instead of having a brand identity focused around one big central idea, have multiple smaller ideas.
 This aids in brand recognition and keeps the brand nimble enough to evolve rapidly and organically in a fast-paced, digital world.
 Repetition aids recognition, but variation in patterns creates relevance that sustains long-term interest.

 Patterns, by definition, are a configuration of smaller elements.
-These smaller elements are recognizable but can still be rearranged to form new meaning: a collective pattern of personal expression.
-In this way brands can build local expressions separate from their global ideas.
+These smaller elements are recognizable but can still be rearranged to form a new meaning: a collective pattern of personal expression.
+In this way, brands can build local expressions separate from their global ideas.

 Brand guidelines or graphic standards manuals are still very important, but these documents should be brief and inspirational.
 They should provide the parameters to ensure an appropriate level of consistency while also allowing the brand to continue to grow in richness and depth with each experience.
 This way a brand never gets old; it always stays relevant and fresh.